“Don’t look back at the innkeeper’s door,” Goda said.

 Kanna gazed at the woman in silence, but Goda seemed unperturbed by this and continued rummaging as she had before.

-Finally, Goda looked over at her.
-Her face was still cast in shadow, but it was close enough to the flame that Kanna could see her black eyes delivering an unnerving stare.
+Finally, Goda acknowledged her—though Kanna quickly regretted it.
+The woman’s face was still cast in shadow, but it was close enough to the flame that Kanna could see her black eyes delivering an unnerving stare.

-Kanna took a step back on reflex, and her shoulders crashed into one of the shelves.
+Kanna shuffled back on reflex, and her shoulders crashed into one of the shelves.
 She felt it teetering behind her, the contents rattling, but after a moment that stretched on far too long, it managed to stabilize.

 She gritted her teeth.
 “You speak a lot of garbage, Porter.
 Wasn’t it you who told me that they pay you so much that I could never afford to bribe you?”